Argenting History, Family Crest & Coats of Arms

 Early History of the Argenting family

 This web page shows only a small excerpt of our Argenting research.
-Another 63 words (4 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argenting History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argenting History in all our PDF Extended History products and printed products wherever possible.

 Argenting Spelling Variations